balloosnafoo/no-kicker/README.md

 - [ ] Create accounts and login
 - [ ] Create new leagues
+- [ ] View teams in their own league
 - [ ] Create teams in leagues to which they have access
-- [ ] View teams in their own league
-- [ ] Create and respond to trade offers
 - [ ] Add and drop players
-- [ ] Create and comment on threads in their leagues
 - [ ] See player stats
 - [ ] Search for players by name/position/points
-- [ ] Add players to watch lists
 - [ ] Determine starting lineups
+- [ ] Create and respond to trade offers
+- [ ] Create and comment on threads in their leagues

 ## Design Docs
 * [View Wireframes][views]